magmodules/magento2-sooqr/README.md

 #### Install from GitHub

-1. Download zip package by clicking "Clone or Download" and selecting Download ZIP at the top of this page.
+1. Download zip package by clicking "Clone or Download" and select "Download ZIP" from the dropdown.

 2. Create an app/code/Magmodules/Sooqr directory in your Magento® 2 root folder.

-3. Extract the contents of magento2-sooqr-master from the zip and copy or upload everything to app/code/Magmodules/Sooqr
+3. Extract the contents from the "magento2-sooqr-master" zip and copy or upload everything to app/code/Magmodules/Sooqr

 4. Run the following commands from the Magento® 2 root folder to install and enable the module: